ananafrida/comp-333-3-frontend/README.md

 # Frontend README

 This README provides information on the frontend part of our project for COMP 333: Software Engineering 2023 at Wesleyan University.
+The project is developed by [n-aggarwa](https://github.com/n-aggarwal) and [@ananafrida](https://github.com/ananafrida).

 ## Project Overview